cyb3rxp/awesome-soc/ml_llm_ai.md

 * **Context:** EDR alert for a process or a file
 * **Elements to be analyzed:** long commandline with numerous arguments and potential obfuscation
-* **Use of GenAI:** quickly understand the command line and then determine whether it is malicious or not, based on the alert details.
+* **Use of LLM:** quickly understand the command line and then determine whether it is malicious or not, based on the alert details.
 * **Field feedback:** quite efficient and relevant.